 He was a musical, emotional, volatile Punjabi Muslim from a family of Bollywood music directors.
 She was tone deaf, logical, practical, as befitted the daughter of a Telugu banking family in Mumbai.
 But it was love all the way for Daboo Malik and Jyothi Malik.
 Daboo is the brother of Anu Malik and a music composer in his own right.
 Although he started his career with acting in serials and movies like Baazigar he started his composer career by assisting brother Anu and then he did well on his own.

 The ‘quite foolish couple’ who believed in ‘only love’ made the most of their second chance meeting.
-He had come to college only to collect his certificate, and probably would not return.
+He had come to college only to collect his certificate and probably would not return.
 So Daboo asked Jyothi, quite simply, to marry him.
 Jyothi agreed with endearing eagerness.
 “Superb, it was,” says Daboo.

 ‘Dumb and dumber’ as they were, says a much-in-love Daboo, “We believed love would take us through.”
 And indeed, it did.
 It took a while to get Jyothi’s family enthused about her unconventional choice of mate.
 But, Daboo says of Jyothi’s father, he “eventually fell in love with me.”

 They had both a Muslim ceremony and a Hindu ceremony and settled down to what they believed would be matrimonial bliss.

 But Fate, which had first played Cupid, was now their Nemesis.

 Things were not rosy.
 Daboo was making no mark in his profession.
 Many of the ‘young and international tunes’ that he composed, he says, were eventually ‘chopped off’ – not used in the films.
 To make matters worse, there was a rift with his family.
 In his own words, he was ‘completely zonked’.